robenkleene/robenkleene.github.io/_posts/2020-06-11-on-the-mere-suggestion-that-arm-macs-might-only-run-sandboxed-apps.md

 ---
 layout: link
-title: "The Mere Suggestion That ARM Macs Might Only Run Sandboxed Apps"
+title: "On the Mere Suggestion That ARM Macs Might Only Run Sandboxed Apps"
 categories: Professional, Creative, macOS, ARM
 ---